imazen/reunion/readme.md

 * Store manual corrections as a set of deltas.
 * Reunion :heart: Git - **See diffs of everything that changes** &mdash; know exactly what a new file or rule changes.
 * Detect transfers between accounts
+* Speed - optimized decision trees (hashes and tries) are used to prevent exponential slowdown.
+With 300 rules, we're seeing 0.5ms per transaction.

 ## Stages